-- Star Trek: The Original Series episode "The Galileo Seven".
+- The episode "The Galileo Seven".
 When the shuttlecraft Galileo crash lands on a planet, it loses so much fuel that it can't even reach stable orbit unless they lighten their load by 500 lbs.
 It's immediately pointed out that 500 lbs. is the weight of three men.
 Two of the crew die while on the planet, and they eventually take off and achieve orbit.
 Unfortunately they had to use the boosters to do so, so they're guaranteed to burn up on re-entry.

 - Another Star Trek: TOS episode "The Conscience of the King" had this, not in a space ship but on a planet.
 Kodos "the Executioner", former governor of the Earth colony of Tarsus IV, was responsible for the massacre of over 4000 people, including members of Kirk's family.
 Governor Kodos had ordered the executions of more than half Tarsus IV's population after the food supply was all but destroyed by a fungus.
 This would have allowed the rest of the population to survive until relief came.
 It so happened that the vital resupply ships that could have saved the whole colony arrived much sooner than Kodos had anticipated, rendering all the executions unnecessary.
-However, part of his infamy came from the fact that he didn't choose randomly or pragmatically, but rather based on some eugenics formula he had developed.
+A large part of his infamy came from the fact that he didn't choose randomly or pragmatically, but based on some eugenics formula he had developed.

 - Star Trek: Voyager episode "One" had the ship traversing a deadly nebula with most of the crew in stasis for their safety.
 Near the end of the trip, the ship's systems start breaking down, and there isn't enough energy to keep the engines running.
 Seven of Nine has to choose which systems to divert power from, and hallucinations of the crew mock her for thinking that she could take a few of the stasis pods offline to get the engines running, calling it heartless Borg efficiency.
 She does so, then takes life support offline to keep the stasis pods running.
 Luckily for everyone, the ship exits the nebula in time to for the crew to awaken and save her.